Paul Samson

+In 1986, Samson created the new band "Paul Samson's Empire", and toured with Iron Maiden until 1987.
+The members: Sam Blue/Sam Bluitt, Mick White, Dave "Bucket" Colwell, Kev Riddles, Mark Brabbs.

+Paul Samson formed a new version of Samson in 1987, and disbanded it again in 1994, after various line-up changes.

-Samson spent the subsequent years in a variety of solo and group projects, including various temporary reformations of Samson, and had success as a record producer, and also as a blues player, spending a year in Chicago, Illinois, United States.
+Samson spent the subsequent years in a variety of solo and group projects, and had success as a record producer, and also as a blues player, spending a year in Chicago, Illinois, United States.

 Despite some listings crediting Samson for playing on the Ram Jam 1977 hit single, "Black Betty", he did not play on the record.
 Although, Stewart Cochrane (musician and close friend to Samson since their early band days of the late 1960s, their first band at 15 years old "The Innocence" and short time member of the band "Samson") was told by Samson in 1978 that he played on the demo of the hit record "Black Betty", and was paid a paltry £20 for the session.
 Samson was very peeved about the payment, as he insisted to Cochrane that it was his guitar playing from the demo recording used in the final "Black Betty" pressing, and that he was missing out on a large amount of royalty payments.
 Cochrane can only confirm what Samson informed him of the alleged switch.

 Samson died of cancer on 9 August 2002 in Norwich, whilst recording a new Samson album with Nicky Moore.